“My soul waiteth for the Lord”

+My soul waiteth for the Lord”

+>

-IV.
+> IV.
 Unique Hope of Israel (130:7-8).

-Verses 1-4: Thankfully, God does not “mark”, or makes nothing of “iniquities” that are repented of.
+> Verses 1-4: Thankfully, God does not “mark”, or makes notes of “iniquities” that are repented of.
 Even one would incur a judgment so overwhelming that “who shall stand” up to it.
 Yet in this brief summary of the gospel is this truth: He hears His people’s cries and comes, not with judgment but with forgiveness.

-Psalm 130:1 “Out of the depths have I cried unto thee, O LORD.
+> Psalm 130:1 “Out of the depths have I cried unto thee, O LORD.